cjthomas-opensource/sfx-boards/README.md

 ## Folders

-* `pcb-202009-9v` -- Compact board that sits beside a 9v battery.
+* `pcb-202009-9v` -- Compact board that sits on top of a 9v battery.
 Needs an external clock to be programmed.
 Made with the "`pcb`" program (now part of `gEDA`) rather than with KiCAD.
 * `pcb-202502` -- Feature-rich board with terminal block connections.
 Bulky